 Thanks to its easily accessible location, Charoenkrung road, its trendy cafe bars, street restaurants is a gastronomic stopover not to be missed by food lovers.

+I hope this will be helpful for planning your next trip to Bangkok.
 If you have any questions, I will be happy to help you.